Cornish nationalism: County or country?

-The Guardian went on to point out that the Duke of Cornwall himself, Charles the Prince of Wales is in effect trustee and cannot sell off the Duchy's assets thus he would have difficulty in paying the bill.
-Charles does not receive any money from the state.
-His financial stability comes from the £5m-£6m annual net surplus generated by the Duchy.
+The Guardian went on to point out that the (then) Duke of Cornwall himself, Charles, Prince of Wales, was in effect trustee and could sell off the Duchy's assets; thus, he would have difficulty in paying the bill.
+Charles did not receive any money from the state as Duke of Cornwall.
+His financial stability came from the £5–6m annual net surplus generated by the Duchy.

+In July 2025, Cornwall Council supported a motion calling for Cornwall's recognition as the fifth nation of the United Kingdom, alongside England, Scotland, Wales and Northern Ireland.

 Background

 History of the separate Cornish identity

-In 936, Athelstan fixed Cornwall's eastern boundary at the Tamar.
-The Italian scholar Polydore Vergil in his famous Anglica Historia, published in 1535, wrote that: 'the whole Countrie of Britain ...is divided into iiii partes; whereof the one is inhabited of Englishmen, the other of Scottes, the third of Wallshemen, [and] the fowerthe of Cornishe people, which all differ emonge them selves, either in tongue, ...in manners, or ells in lawes and ordinaunces.'
-Writing in 1616, Arthur Hopton stated:'England is ...divided into 3 great Provinces, or Countries ...every of them speaking a several and different language, as English, Welsh and Cornish.'
+In 936, King Athelstan of England fixed Cornwall's eastern boundary at the Tamar.
+The Italian scholar Polydore Vergil in his Anglica Historia, published in 1535, wrote that "the whole Countrie of Britain ... is divided into iiii partes; whereof the one is inhabited of Englishmen, the other of Scottes, the third of Wallshemen, [and] the fowerthe of Cornishe people, which all differ emonge them selves, either in tongue, ... in manners, or ells in lawes and ordinaunces."
+Writing in 1616, Arthur Hopton stated:'England is ... divided into 3 great Provinces, or Countries ... every of them speaking a several and different language, as English, Welsh and Cornish."

 During the Tudor period many travellers were clear that the Cornish were commonly regarded as a separate ethnic group.
-For example, Lodovico Falier, an Italian diplomat at the Court of Henry VIII, said, "The language of the English, Welsh and Cornish men is so different that they do not understand each other."
-He went on to give the alleged 'national characteristics' of the three peoples, saying for example 'the Cornishman is poor, rough and boorish' Another notable example is Gaspard de Coligny Châtillon – the French Ambassador in London – who wrote saying that England was not a united whole as it 'contains Wales and Cornwall, natural enemies of the rest of England, and speaking a different language.'
-In 1603, the Venetian ambassador wrote that the late queen had ruled over five different 'peoples': 'English, Welsh, Cornish, Scottish ...and Irish'.
+For example, Lodovico Falier, an Italian diplomat at the court of Henry VIII, said, "The language of the English, Welsh and Cornish men is so different that they do not understand each other."
+He went on to give the alleged 'national characteristics' of the three peoples, saying for example "the Cornishman is poor, rough and boorish".
+Another notable example is Gaspard de Coligny Châtillon, the French ambassador in London, who wrote saying that England was not a united whole as it "contains Wales and Cornwall, natural enemies of the rest of England, and speaking a different language".
+In 1603, the Venetian ambassador wrote that the late queen had ruled over five different 'peoples': "English, Welsh, Cornish, Scottish ... and Irish".

 It seems however that the recognition by outsiders of the Cornish as a separate people declined with the language, which by the 19th century had essentially ceased to be used.
 The modern revival of the language, which had almost died out, has caused some interest in the concept of Cornish identity.